A super-fiery pepper with a hot following…

 Yes, the Bhut Jolokia sits among the hottest peppers in the world, but that’s not to say that you can’t do amazing culinary things when cooking with ghost peppers.
 Some of the most popular hot sauces in the world feature the Bhut Jolokia as the main hot pepper ingredient, and they are scorching and very tasty.

 It’s also used to add intense heat to Indian, Mexican, and Tex-Mex dishes.
 Even popular fast food restaurants have bought into the hype.
 Red Robin, for instance, released two burgers to its menu with ghost pepper sauces.
-But in real-world tasting, those sauces come nowhere near the true heat of the Bhut Jolokia − they’re still tasty nonetheless!
+But those sauces come nowhere near the true heat of the Bhut Jolokia − they’re still tasty nonetheless!

-It’s a chili that’s very popular during summer time, as the intense heat forces you to perspire which ultimately cools the body down.
+It’s a chili that’s very popular during summer-time, as the intense heat forces you to perspire which ultimately cools the body down.
 If you are adventurous, you can work with these peppers in raw and dried form into salsas, sauces, and more.
 Remember, wear gloves, though, when handling.
 If you’ve experienced jalapeño in the eyes from rubbing your fingers there, that’s child’s play compared to ghost pepper in the eye.

 Enjoy!
 Our homemade ghost pepper salsa recipe is big heat.